The Enigma of Organisational Culture

 Experienced culture– the real feeling of the organisation’s culture that people experience from working there.

 Localised culture– this can be completely different between two teams situated right beside one another.

-The trick, of course, is to get everyone onto that same page and that is not as difficult as it may at first seem.
+The trick, of course, is to get everyone onto that same page, which is not as difficult as it may initially seem.